lowrycode/table-tennis-league/README.md

 ### Containers

-To prevent content from stretching too wide on large screens, custom container classes are implemented which complement the bootstrap framework but add more customisation.
+To prevent content from stretching too wide on large screens, custom container classes are implemented which complement the Bootstrap framework but add more customisation.
 A variety of different widths are used across the site depending on the context.

 For example:
 - `.container-max-8`: Limits the width to 800px - used on Homepage and Contact page